TimJDFletcher/dockerfiles/samba/README.md

 ```
 docker build -t . timemachine
-docker run -d -t -v /backups/timemachine:/backups -p 445:445 --restart unless-stopped timemachine
+docker run -d -t -v /backups/timemachine:/backups -p 10445:445 --restart unless-stopped timemachine
 ```

+Note that due to the use of port 10445 this container can be run along side a normal SAMBA service.

-There is a single user called `timemachine` with a password of `password` this could be improved.
+There is a single user called `timemachine` with a password of `password` by default.
+Set the environment variables USER or PASS to override.

 The container only runs smbd to find it on the network the best way is avahi (mDNS) there is an example service file included.
 This can be copied to /etc/avahi/services/timemachine.service or run in a container.